jshinb/HbA1c_MCT/README.md

   7. Regional association plots (LocusZoom)
   8. Genomic landscape
   9. Look up genes associated with the top locus in the brain cortex (GTEx database)
+  10. Identify genes that are co-expressed with each of the eQTL-genes in brain cortex during adulthood (BrainSpan and harmonized database [by Nadine])
+  11. Over-representation tests for the co-expressed genes of each eQTL-gene.
+  12. Genetic correlations: AD and BMI
+  13. Associations between PC1 and AD-PRS/BMI-PRS